 The Laurel Hill South neighborhood was constructed before the State had requirements for stormwater treatment.
-As a result, all stormwater runoff generated within the development flows untreated, via a pipe drainage system to Bartlett Brook.
-The original drainage pipe network was constructed using corrugated metal pipe and is reaching the end of its useful life.
-In addition, the pipe network is undersized and results in flooding of streets, backyards, and basements during large rain storms.
+As a result, all stormwater runoff generated within the development flows untreated, via a pipe drainage system, to Bartlett Brook.
+The original drainage network was constructed using corrugated metal pipe and had reached the end of its useful life.
+In addition, the pipe network was undersized and resulted in flooding of streets, backyards, and basements during large rain storms.

 Best Management Practices

 The Lake Champlain Watershed Environmental Assistance Program managed by the U.S. Army Corp of Engineers and the South Burlington Stormwater Utility.